libretro/Lakka-LibreELEC/CONTRIBUTING.md

 else, post in the OpenELEC [Forum] instead.
 If it turns out that it is a bug, an issue can always bee opend later.

-If you are sure that it's a bug in OpenELEC and you have not found a similar issue, open a new [issue] and try to answer the following questions:
+If you are sure that it's a bug in OpenELEC and you have not found a [similar issue], open a new [issue] and try to answer the following questions:
 - What did you do?
 - What did you expect to happen?